paveldat/University/Computer simulation environments/Readme.md

 # About
-This repository contains my laboratory work in OpenModelica
+This repository contains my laboratory works in OpenModelica
-# Report
-Task and report you can read in the "Report.docx"

 # Author
 Pavel Dat